T-Cornelis/BRWRE/README.md

-# Branching random walk in a random environment
+# Branching random walks in a random environment

 SLFV: We simulate a Lambda-Fleming-Viot process with spatial selection.